patrickthibaudeau/moodle-mod_tab/tab/README.txt

 MAJOR REVISION
 ------------------------------
+Moodle 2.0 Version
+Added the possibility to embed web pages inside a tab.

 Added to version 2010062000
 1. Format.
 Each tab can use different Moodle text formating.
 See http://docs.moodle.org/en/Formatting_options for formatting options.
 2. Tabs can be ordered.
 That is, the position of tabs can be set according to a tab order number.
 Therfore even if a tab is